openjck/presentation-mozilla-internship-2011/script.md

       handles, as Mozilla uses IRC heavily.
 We had planned user profiles very carefully, but this never crossed our minds.
-    * My favorite was a user who mentioned that he was burned ever since the site went offline for an extended period of time a few years ago.
+    * My favorite was a user who mentioned that he was burned ever since the site went offline for an extended period of time a couple of years ago.
       Jay, the product manager of the site, had never heard of this.
 But it's an important issue nonetheless.
 The site did something to make this user believe it was broken, and we need to avoid that in the future.

 Slide 8